trifork/apoteksapp-documentation/asp-pharmacy-api/STOCK-COUNT.md

 # ASP Nearby Stock Status Programme

+This description of the nearby stock status functionality supplements the OpenAPI-description with some additional notes about the functionality.

 ## Basics

 It is possible to request stock count data for all pharmacies that participate in the ASP Nearby Stock Status Programme,